Metropolitan Orlando Chapter of AACN

 Certification Co-Director

-Previous roles within the Chapter: Student Member & Member
+Previous roles within the Chapter: Director of Education

 Ashley Regnier